imaginX is used by many amazing schools and universities

 Relevant Course Packages All Course Packages

-Aerodynamics and Fluid Dynamics (CFD)
+Fluid Mechanics and Computational Fluid Dynamics (CFD)

 LMS Integration